alsosprachben/mnvkd/README.md

  2. reduce the area under the curve of the distribution of the latency tail, to
  3. reduce the percentage of deadline timeouts, while increasing the throughput of opportunities per cost.

 Such a system can perform in an environment with deadlines that demand very high throughput, where efficiency at a particular service level is critical.
-For example, it is ideal for:
- 1. any kind of API servicing with very demanding network performance requirements, such as
+For example, it is ideal for any kind of API servicing with very demanding network performance requirements, such as:
- 2. real-time bidding at extremely low cost, or
+ 1. real-time bidding at extremely low cost.
- 3. datacenter-to-datacenter integrations, or
+ 2. APIs with very short deadline contexts combined with auto-retries.
- 4. distributed systems with service meshes or API gateways that are:
+ 3. distributed systems with service meshes or API gateways that are:
 	1. microservice-based, or
     2. actor-based.
+ 4. in-network partner integrations.
+ 5. datacenter-to-datacenter integrations.
+ 6. even regular application serving or web serving where latency is critical.

+That is, it is general-purpose, but capable of satisfying very special purposes.
+It is especially suited where existing tools are failing, or where cloud resources are not monetarily feasible.

 ### Stackless Threading Framework